 The arts, and specifically the live performance sector in Nova Scotia must be provincially recognized as a “hardest hit sector” that requires critical emergency investment immediately to bridge the gap to the recovery phase of the pandemic crisis.

-The Operational Support for Cultural Organizations Program has not seen a meaningful budget increase in over 20 years.
+The Operational Support for Cultural Organizations Program has not seen a meaningful budget increase since 2006.
 Since then, inflation has grown 50% and continues to grow as a result of the pandemic.
 New investment for operations from the Department and NS Arts Council will facilitate increased stability, welcome new organizations, and include avenues to recognize and sustain self-producing artists, all required for a successful economic recovery in the post-pandemic world.
 Such investment will positively impact on the sector, and therefore individual artists.
 We are asking for a doubling of support for operating programs and the program to be indexed to inflation in subsequent years.

 3. Building Back Better